bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 on Windows!
 I've been mostly a Linux (2004-2011) and macOS (2011-2020) user in recent years.

-I'm really impressed by the new direction of Microsoft as a company and the work they've done to make Windows 10/11 a viable option for software development.
+I'm really impressed by the new direction of Microsoft as a company and the work they've done to make Windows 10/11 a viable option for software development (think WSL, Windows Terminal, PowerToys, etc).
 I think it's safe to say that at this point Windows is a better Linux than many standalone Linux distros.
-The native Wayland support in Windows 11 is just epic!
+The native Wayland support in Windows 11 is just epic![^3]

 Admittedly, I ended up on Windows [quite unexpectedly](https://metaredux.com/posts/2021/07/31/back-to-linux.html), but I've enjoyed the experience so much that
 I recently bought a [Windows laptop]({% post_url 2021-12-23-new-laptop-lenovo-yoga-slim-7 %}) as well.